ujjwalkumar1212/Project-Charter-Group-D/Notes/Presentation Comments/First Client Meeting Presentation Comments.md

 - Roles pages should be updated with more generic information which should include all the roles and responsibilities for students, instructor and admin.
 - We need to create data in differet sets which may include set of 80 datas, set of 500 datas and set of 5000 datas also.
 - User stories need to be in more detail like I want to do "specific task".
-- There should not be multiple login pages, insted only one login page will work.
+- There should not be multiple login pages, instead only one login page will work.
+- There should be different link options for admin,instructor and student login in same login page.
+-  The admin,instructor and student pages must different from each other.
 - Before login, Instructor/student should be able to register himself/herself as registration is always done befor doing login.
 - We need to think for "GENDER" option or remove it as our Dr. Hoot was not fully satisfied with that option.
-- Instead of clicking on Gender option, user can be asked for an URL as well.
+- Instead of clicking on Gender option, other option creative option can be added as well.
+- There should be a URL that should direct user directly to the Survey page from our application page.